 Who reads Situation Normal?

-Twice a week, Situation Normal stories are enjoyed by more than 2,500 people who take their humor with a side of humanity and a dash of insight.
+Situation Normal stories are enjoyed by nearly 7,000 people who take their humor with a side of humanity and a dash of insight.
+Each and every one is a situation normie.

 Fans, celebs, and creditors say nice stuff